 This can be accomplished using focus groups, household surveys, social mapping and other methods.
 See an example of a mass media campaign implementation process from the Nigerian Urban Reproductive Health Initiative (NURHI), which used a number of assessment methods.

-Design a demand generation strategy
+Design a communication plan or strategy

 Create, test and produce mass media materials and programs